 Your gums may swell and bleed thanks to pregnancy hormones and increased blood volume.
 Don’t give in to the temptation to take a break from brushing and flossing; you don’t want to set yourself up for dental problems later.
 Besides that, infections in your mouth can cause problems throughout your body, which you’re trying to keep as healthy as possible right now!
 Switching to a softer brush may help with bleeding gums.

 Visit the Dentist

 Visiting your dentist at least once during pregnancy is recommended.
 Pregnant women are at an increased risk for cavities and gum disease, so you should stay on top of it.
-Dental work during pregnancy is safe and routine; just be sure your dentist knows you’re pregnant.
-(2, 3) It is often recommended that dental work be postponed until after the first 13 weeks if possible.
-So now that you’ve hit week 13 pregnancy, it’s the perfect time to check in with your dentist and take care of any problems.
+Dental work during pregnancy is safe and routine; just be sure your dentist knows you’re pregnant (2,3).
+It is often recommended that dental work be postponed until after the first 13 weeks if possible.
+So now that you’ve hit week 13 of pregnancy, it’s the perfect time to check in with your dentist and take care of any problems.
 Antibiotics and pain medications may be necessary for dental concerns or procedures, and some of these are okay to take during pregnancy.
 It’s always a good idea to consult your pregnancy healthcare provider before taking anything, though.

 Week 13 Pregnancy What to Expect: Telling the World

 If you haven’t announced your pregnancy yet, by week 13 of your pregnancy you’re likely thinking of doing so soon.
 You’ve made it through the part of pregnancy with the highest chance of miscarriage or something going wrong, and you’re probably approaching the point where concealing your pregnancy will become more difficult.
 So around now is a common time to make the announcement.